Alex-Unnippillil/enterprise-garage-sale-app/DEPLOYMENT.md

 This guide will walk you through deploying the Rentiful real estate application on AWS services.

+## ⚙️ CI/CD Pipeline

+This repository includes a GitHub Actions workflow (`.github/workflows/ci.yml`) that installs dependencies, lints, tests, and builds both the `client` and `server` projects.
+When these steps succeed, Docker images are built and pushed to the GitHub Container Registry:

+- `ghcr.io/<owner>/<repo>/client:latest`
+- `ghcr.io/<owner>/<repo>/server:latest`

+Before running the workflow, copy `client/.env.example` and `server/.env.example` to `.env` files with the proper values.
+The published images can then be deployed to services such as AWS ECS or Vercel.

 ## 📋 Prerequisites

 - AWS Account with appropriate permissions